-The Department of Biomedical Informatics at Harvard Medical School offers a 36-credit Master of Biomedical Informatics program.
-This program is meant for students who want to learn more about the exciting and growing field of biomedical informatics.
-Students have the opportunity to learn from experts from throughout the Harvard Medical School community.
-Graduates of the program will have an excellent understanding of the fundamentals of the field and will be proficient in applying a broad range of informatics approaches, methods, and techniques in their chosen careers.
+The Department of Biomedical Informatics at Harvard Medical School offers a Master of Biomedical Informatics (MBI) degree for students who aim for a biomedical career that requires strong data science skills.
+Students have the opportunity to learn from experts from throughout the Harvard community.
+Graduates will have an excellent understanding of the fundamentals of the field of biomedical informatics and will be proficient in applying a broad range of approaches, methods, and techniques in their chosen careers.

-The program provides the intellectual framework for clinicians and biomedical scientists in the systematic and sound use of quantitative methods to increase agility with such methods in their respective domains.
-The program includes an intensive, hands-on quantitative bootcamp, a range of foundational courses, and courses in emerging areas such as precision medicine, data science, and data visualization.
+Both Programs provide an intellectual framework for the systematic and sound use of quantitative methods to increase agility with such methods in their respective domains.
+The programs include an intensive, hands-on bootcamp, a range of foundational courses in quantitative and biomedical subjects, as well as courses in emerging areas such as precision medicine, data science, and data visualization.
 All students are expected to complete a capstone research project and to participate in a longitudinal seminar series.